JonMerlevede/NeatSim/README.md

 ## NeatSim
 This folder contains the Java portion of the code.

+*
+* For some reason using local, multithreaded simulation is not deterministic.
+This is a known problem; the local multithreaded implementation currently fails determinism tests.
+Local multithreaded simulation should not be used for research purposes before addressing this issue (probably in `LocalMultithreadesSimulator`).

 ## SharpNeatV2
 This folder contains the modified version of [SharpNEAT v2] that I used for evolving the vehicle heuristics.
 I basically simply added code for an evaluator that sends the genomes of an entire generation to Java for evaluation (using Thrift), but had to change some parts of SharpNeat that might make it hard to easily upgrade to newer versions of SharpNEAT (e.g. the possibility to evaluate an entire generation instead of just a single genome, but also changing the visibility of some properties of the neural networks in order to read them into the Thrift data transfer objects).
 I also added my experiment to the SharpNEATV2 configuration file `SharpNeatDomains.experiments.xml`.
 Most of my code is in the SharpNeat\NeatSim application.